sundarmd/sundarmd/README.md

 ## 👋 Hi there, I'm Sundar.

-I have a Bachelors degree in Computer Engineering and I'm currently working on my Master Thesis : Generative Data Visualization using Natural Language Processing.
+I have a Bachelors degree in Computer Engineering and I'm currently working on my Master Thesis : Generative Data Visualization through Natural Language Processing.

 I am also a working student at Bosch Siemens Home Appliances in Munich.